Pubic lice are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 Pubic lice are sometimes known as crabs because they have two large front legs that look like the claws of a crab.

-As well as being found in pubic hair, the lice are also sometimes found in:
+As well as being found in pubic hair, they are also sometimes found in:

 Unlike head lice, pubic lice don’t live in scalp hair.

-Pubic lice are spread through close bodily contact, most commonly sexual contact.
-Pubic lice aren’t related to poor personal hygiene.
-They’re usually spread through close bodily contact with an infected person.
-The lice crawl from hair to hair, but can’t fly or jump.
+Pubic lice are spread through close bodily contact, most commonly sexual contact, with an infected person.
+They aren’t associated with poor personal hygiene.
+They crawl from hair to hair, but can’t fly or jump.
 They need human blood to survive, so will only leave the body to move from one person to another.
-The most common way pubic lice are spread is through sexual contact, including vaginal, anal and oral sex.
 Using condoms and other methods of barrier contraception doesn’t protect you against pubic lice.
 Other types of close bodily contact, such as hugging and kissing, can also spread the lice.
 It’s also possible – though less common – for pubic lice to be spread through sharing clothes, towels and bedding.

-Because Pubic Lice are usually spread by direct skin-to-skin intimate contact.
-Avoid contact with knowninfected persons and textiles or clothing that may have been infested by someone who has an infestation of pubic lice.
-To avoid spreading the lice, a person with crabs should not have close or intimate contact with anyone else until the infestation has been fully treated.
+As pubic lice are usually spread by direct skin-to-skin intimate contact, you should avoid contact with people who have them, and with textiles or clothing that may have been used by someone who has them.
+If you have them, you can avoid spreading them by avoiding close or intimate contact with anyone else until the infestation has been fully treated.

-After getting pubic lice, it can take several weeks before any symptoms appear.
-Symptoms include:
+After getting pubic lice, it can take several weeks before any symptoms appear and these include:

 Itching is the most common symptom of pubic lice and is an allergic reaction to their saliva.
 The itching is usually worse at night, when the lice are most active.
 Adult pubic lice are very small (2mm long) and aren’t easy to see.
 They’re a yellow-grey or dusky red colour and have six legs.